trial-start/Connect/README.md

 - **Description:** Allows the removal of tags from a project for better organization.

-These API features allow developers to build applications, integrations, or custom tools that leverage DevSearch's data and functionality.
-Whether you want to create a mobile app, integrate DevSearch with your website, or explore new ways to interact with the platform, our API is here to help you achieve your goals.
+These API features allow developers to build applications, integrations, or custom tools that leverage Connect's data and functionality.
+Whether you want to create a mobile app, integrate Connect with your website, or explore new ways to interact with the platform, our API is here to help you achieve your goals.